 Malaysia’s climate: During most of the year, you probably don’t have to think about this too much but I tested this just as the heavy rains were hitting.
 Dahmakan is completely upfront about the fact that they do their utmost to stick to time slots selected but meals are delivered by motorcycle delivery guys.
 When the rain pours, you can face significant delays.
 Out of our 10 meals, three were delayed.
 Two by about half an hour.
 One was more than an hour late.
-Good thing I believe in having a small pack of nuts to hand to tide me over.
+Good thing I believe in having a small pack of nuts on hand to tide me over.

 Food Temperature: The meals were lukewarm.
 This could be a factor of the packaging or the delay due to the rains.
 It wasn’t really an issue since I was eating these at home and could easily give a quick blast in my microwave once I transferred to a bowl.
 I think most offices these days have basic amenities like a microwave and some cutlery.
 You can technically eat the meal from the box as it comes with a fork and spoon and a napkin but in most cases, I found transferring to a bowl or plate was preferable.

 A final note I want to make: I am half French and super picky about sauces and dressings.
 It’s a fairly accurate statement to say I hate all salad dressings except my grandmother’s vinaigrette.
 That is until I tried Dahmakan’s.
 Every little sauce or dressing they had in a pot was surprisingly delicious.
 All in all, the three testers all gave Dahmakan a big thumbs up.

 So if your new year’s resolution is to eat healthier meals or you just feel like you can’t face another Mee Goreng Monday, I highly recommend trying out Dahmakan.
 Visit them here.

 *We received the meals from Dahmakan for free.
 Opinions, as always are our own.